GUIDE 2025

 3. What do you know about statistics?

-• P-value: Measures the probability of obtaining the observed results, assuming that the null hypothesis is true.
+• P-Value: Indicates the probability of results assuming the null hypothesis is true.

-• T-test: A statistical test used to compare the means of two groups.
+• T-Test: Compares the means of two groups.

 4. What is the drug development process?